viera97/supabase_connector/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📞 Support

-If you have any questions or issues, please:

-1. Check the troubleshooting section above
-2. Look at existing issues in the repository
-3. Create a new issue with detailed information about your problem

 ## � Schema Configuration

 ### Using Custom Schemas